Hyundai Ioniq Hybrid running costs

 Whatever mileage you do, Hyundai’s fixed-price servicing plans are affordable, and you can even extend the plan to five or eight years.
 Go with one of Hyundai’s official servicing plans and you also get free roadside assistance.

-The Hyundai Ioniq doesn’t get free access to the London Congestion Charge zone (neither does the Prius any more), while normal road tax will cost £135 a year.
+The Hyundai Ioniq doesn’t get free access to the London Congestion Charge zone (neither does the Prius any more), while normal road tax will cost £135 a year – a £10 saving from a non-hybrid car.